-As at 31 December 2018, the Group reduced its total liabilities from S\$48.4 million to S\$48.1 million, which was mainly due to lower income tax payable as at the end of the year.
+As at 31 December 2019, the Group reduced its total liabilities from S\$48.1 million to S\$41.4 million, which was mainly due to lower income tax payable and other payables following payment made during the current year.

-Cash and cash equivalents were higher at S\$141.7 million as compared to S\$93.9 million in the previous financial year mainly due to positive cash generated from operating activities of S\$53 million, net of cash used for capital expenditure of S\$1.1 million during the financial year.
+Cash and cash equivalents were higher at S\$159.5 million as compared to S\$141.7 million in the previous financial year mainly due to positive cash generated from operating activities of S\$43.0 million, net of cash used for capital expenditure of S\$3.7 million and payment of total dividends of S\$17.8 million during the financial year.